Better accuracy from your tablesaw

 Washers ease guide placement

-Use the rip fence to help squarely position the base as you lower it onto the guides, as shown bottom photo.
+Use the rip fence to help squarely position the base as you lower it onto the guides, as shown above right photo.
 Press the base firmly onto the guides; then carefully remove the base with the guides attached.
 Now screw the guides in place.

 How we do it in the WOOD Shop